-Of all parties and organizations which base themselves on the workers and peasants and speak in their mame we demand that they break politically from the bourgeoisie and enter upon the road of struggle for the workers and farmers government.
+Of all parties and organisations which base themselves on the workers and peasants and speak in their name we demand that they break politically from the bourgeoisie and enter upon the road of struggle for the workers and farmers government.
 On this road we promise them full support against capitalist reaction.
-At the same time, we indefatigably develop ag itation around those transitional demands which should in our opinion form the program of the "Workers and Farmers Government".
+At the same time, we indefatigably develop agitation around those transitional demands which should in our opinion form the programme of the "Workers and Farmers Government."

-Is the creation of such a government by the traditional work ers organizations possible?
+Is the creation of such a government by the traditional workers organisations possible?
 Past experience shows, as has already been stated, that this is to say the least highly improbable.
-However, one cannot categorically deny in advance the theoretical possibility that, under the influence of completely exceptionally ircumstances (war, defeat, financial crash, mass revolutionary pressure, etc.) the petty bourgeois parties, including the Stalinists may go further than they themselves wish along the road to a break with the bourgeoisie.
-In any case one thing is not to be doubted: even if this highly improbable variant somewhere at some time becomes a reality and the "Workers and Farmers Government", in the above mentioned sense, is established in fact, it would represent merely a short episode on the road to the actual dictatorship of the proletariat.
+However, one cannot categorically deny in advance the theoretical possibility that, under the influence of completely exceptional circumstances (war, defeat, financial crash, mass revolutionary pressure, etc.) the petty bourgeois parties, including the Stalinists may go further than they themselves wish along the road to a break with the bourgeoisie.
+In any case one thing is not to be doubted : even if this highly improbably variant somewhere at some time becomes a reality and the "Workers and Farmers Government," in the abovementioned sense, is established in fact, it would represent merely a short episode on the road to the actual dictatorshipof the proletariat

-However, there is no need to indulge in guess-work.
-The aggitation around the slogan of a workers-farmers government preserves under all conditions a tremendous educational value.
+However, there is no need to indulge in guesswork.
+The agitation around the slogan of a workers-farmers government preserves under all conditions a tremendous educational value.
 And not accidentally.
-This generalized slogan proceeds entirely along the line of the political development of our epoch (the bankruptcy and decomposition of the old bourgeois parties, the downfall of democracy, the growth of fascism, the accelerated drive of the workers toward more active and aggressive politics.
+This generalised slogan proceeds entirely along the line of the political development of our epoch (the bankruptcy and decomposition of the old bourgeois parties, the downfall of democracy, the growth of fascism, the accelerated drive of the workers toward more active and aggressive politics).
 Each of the transitional demands should, therefore, lead to one and the same political conclusion: the workers need to break with all traditional parties of the bourgeoisie in order, jointly with the farmers, to establish their own power.
+It is impossible in advance to foresee what will be the concrete

-It is impossible in advance to forsee what will be the concrete stages of the revolutionary mobilization of the masses.
+It is impossible in advance to foresee what will be the construction stages of the revolutionary mobilisation of the masses.
 The sections of the Fourth International should critically orient themselves at each new stage and advance such slogans as will aid the striving of the workers for independent politics, deepen the class character of these politics, destroy reformist and pacifist illusions, strengthen the connection of the vanguard with the masses, and prepare the revolutionary conquest of power.